 Harnessing knowledge, generating evidence, and supporting innovative policy and practice for more effective anti-corruption programming

 The Anti-Corruption Programming Checklist

 - What: What corrupt actions are taking place that affect the objectives of my work?

-Where: are they happening in the system?
-Which points are accessible to program interventions?
+- Where: Where are corrupt actions happening in the system?

-Why: What are the facilitating factors?
+- Why: What are the facilitating factors?
 What’s driving corrupt actions?

-When designing interventions, consider what’s achievable in your context, and any unintended consequences.
+- When designing interventions, consider what’s achievable in your context, and any unintended consequences.
 What constraints do reformers face (power differentials, lack of knowledge, etc.)?
 What resources do corrupt actors and reformers have to work with?
 Which points are accessible to program interventions?

 Integrating anti-corruption into programming

 We have four goals when applying an anti-corruption approach to a program: